Drew Herring: Early career

 Herring launched into his career in 2006 when he captured the Late Model Championship at South Boston Speedway with nine wins in seventeen starts including the inaugural Thunder Road Harley-Davidson 200.
 In the next year, he collected his second Late Model championship at Southern National Raceway Park with seven wins and 21 top-five finishes in 29 races.

-In 2008, he participated in the USAR Pro Cup Series where he scored Rookie of the Year honors, with two top-five and seven top-ten finishes in fourteen starts.
+In 2008, Herring participated in the USAR Pro Cup Series where he scored Rookie of the Year honors, with two top-five and seven top-ten finishes in fourteen starts.
 Herring continue in the USAR Pro Cup Series in 2009 as he earned his first series win at South Georgia Motorsports Park.
 He closed the season with seven top-five finishes and nine top-ten finishes in fourteen starts, finishing third in the USAR Pro Cup Series Championship and fifth in the regular season points standings.
 Also, Herring participated in two ARCA Racing Series races to his schedule for RBR Enterprises and posted top-twenty finishes in both of his series starts.